Age requirements in gymnastics: History of age requirements in artistic gymnastics

-By the late 1970s, Federations occasionally requested permission to allow slightly underage gymnasts to compete as seniors.
+By the late 1970s, federations occasionally requested permission to allow slightly underage gymnasts to compete as seniors.
 One such example is that of Canadian gymnast Karen Kelsall, who legally competed in the 1976 Olympics at the age of 13.
 At the time, gymnasts had to turn 14 by the start of the Games to be eligible.
 Kelsall, with her December 1962 birthday, was five months shy of the requirement but was turning 14 within the Olympic year, and was granted a special exemption by the FIG to compete.
 Such exemptions were not automatic, however: American gymnast Tracee Talavera, who was named to the United States team for the 1979 World Championships, was deemed ineligible to compete due to her age of 12 1/2 years.

 In response to the changing demands of the sport, at the 58th Congress of the FIG, held in July 1980 just before the Moscow Olympics, the minimum age was raised from 14 to 15.
 Under this rule, which went into effect in 1981, gymnasts were required to turn at least 15 years of age in the calendar year to compete in senior-level events.
 This age requirement remained in place until 1997, when it was raised one more year, from 15 to 16.

+In the wake of widespread allegations of abuse across the sport in 2020, British gymnasts Lisa Mason, Hannah Whelan, and Catherine Lyons called for the age limit for women to be raised to 18, the same age limit used for men's artistic gymnastics.